An eager teenage Spider-Man swings into Marvel's 'Homecoming'

 Spider-Man, this time played by Tom Holland, was first introduced alongside other Marvel characters in 2016's "Captain America: Civil War."

-A deal between Sony Corp (6758.T), which holds rights to Spider-Man, and Walt Disney Co (DIS.N) which has those for superheroes like Iron Man, let Spider-Man feature next to fellow Marvel characters.
+A deal between Sony Corp, which holds rights to Spider-Man, and Walt Disney Co which has those for superheroes like Iron Man, let Spider-Man feature next to fellow Marvel characters.
 That allowed Watts to explore the boy hero in a way he said creators Stan Lee and Steve Ditko originally envisioned in comic strips with multiple characters.

 "They wanted to give a different perspective on this world of superheroes, like a regular guy's perspective, that was one of the things that made Spider-Man so special," Watts said.